-Syntax [no] mh-primary-interface Context config>router Description This command creates a loopback interface for use in multihoming resiliency.
-Once active, this interface can be used to advertise reachability information to the rest of the network using the primary address, which is backed up by the secondary.
-The reachability for this address is advertised via IGPs and LDP protocols to allow the resolution of BGP routes advertised with this address.
-The no form of the command disables this setting.
-Default no multihoming address interface for the interface to be active.
+Context config>router>mh-primary-interface

+config>router>mh-secondary-interface

+This command assigns an IP address, IP subnet and broadcast address format to an IP interface.
+Only one IP address can be associated with an IP interface.
+An IP address must be assigned to each IP interface for the interface to be active.
 An IP address and a mask combine to create a local IP prefix.
 The defined IP prefix must be unique within the context of the routing instance.
 It cannot overlap with other existing IP prefixes defined as local subnets on other IP interface in the same routing context within the router.